VittorioAccomazzi/LeafSize/README.md

 ## Testing
 - In order to run the test you'll need to install [node-canvas](https://github.com/Automattic/node-canvas) which details can be found [here](https://github.com/Automattic/node-canvas/wiki/Installation:-Mac-OS-X).
 In short for macOS you need to run the following `brew install pkg-config cairo pango libpng jpeg giflib librsvg` otherwise the installation of `node-canvas` will fail.
 - In order to dump the images during testing for visual inspection, set the enviroment variable `DUMP` to `true` and then run the test on the shell using the normal npm command (`npm run test`)

+### Testing PWA
+In order to test the PWA implementation you need to use the production build, so do not use `start` npm command but `serve-prod` notice that:
+-  There is not hot reload : when you make a change you need to compile the application, and refresh the browser.
+-  When modifyng the service workers implementation make sure to completly clean the version which Chrome has stored `Developer Tools`→ `Application` → press `Clear Side Data` and the reload the page.

 ## Browser Requirements
 The application API which are not part of the HTML standard (yet) and are supported on Chrome only.
 So it will not run in any other browser.